CodeReviewDAO/dxd_codereview/Reviews/286 - casperdash.io wallet ( web, extension, mobile app )/5-Swapping, Liquidity pools - Submission 1/README.md

 ### Project Documentation

-_Summarize the project level documentation you encountered.
-This covers the information provided in the README for the project, as well any exampled provided.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+The README consists of comprehensive instructions for the installation, execution, and testing of the application.
+These instructions provide a systematic and detailed guide on how to set up the application environment.
 Requirement | Finding
 ------------ | -------------
-Usage Documented | PASS / FAIL / PASS with Notes Example Documented | PASS / FAIL / PASS with Notes
+Usage Documented | PASS
+Example Documented | PASS

 ## Overall Conclusion on Documentation

-_Summarize your review of the documentation in this project, including code, usage and examples_
+Both the code documentation and general documentation are satisfactory, providing the essential information and guidance needed to understand and make effective use of the project.
+The documentation adequately covers all the necessary aspects, ensuring a comprehensive understanding of the codebase and giving users the insights they need to utilize the project's features effectively.

 # Open Source Practices